Hydrofoil Vienna Budapest review.

 Hydrofoil Vienna Budapest review.
 “We actually found the scenery of the Danube between Vienna and Budapest rather dull.
 It’s mostly plains and the highest elevations around Gabcikovo in Slovakia are probably the cabbages in the fields.
 It’s really different to a boat trip through the Wachau Valley, for example.”

-A few years later I went on a sightseeing Vienna Budapest day trip by coach, and loved it.
-In fact I spent as many hours exploring Budapest than my dad had just going one way by ship.
+If you are keen on an efficient day tour from Vienna to Hungary’s capital I’ll share my Vienna Budapest day trip with you.
+In fact I spent as many hours exploring Budapest than my dad had just going one way by hydrofoil.

 EU citizens may enter Austria, Slovakia and Hungary with an identity card.
 Children are requested to show a passport).
 Non-EU citizens travelling from Budapest to Vienna or vice versa may need a visa for Hungary and Austria.
 Non-EU citizens travelling from Budapest to Bratislava may need a visa for Hungary and Slovakia.

 go to Boat Trips

 find out more about What To Do In Vienna